 For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512 communication protocol"

 The Slave message is that that waits at first for the data receipt from the MASTER and then it replies.
 It means that the MASTER specifies when the transfer occurs.
-As it isn't possible to change dynamically the amount of transmitted (received) data in the PROMOTIC system objects, the object of the SLAVE type serves only for the receipt and transmission of the same type of data.
-It isn't possible to have, for example, two Slave messages (two PmCommMsg objects) while the first one only receives the data and the other should send the data.
+Because it isn't possible to change dynamically the amount of transmitted (received) data in the PROMOTIC system objects, the object of the SLAVE type serves only for the receipt and transmission of the same type of data.
+It isn't possible to have, for example, two Slave messages (two PmaCommMsg objects) while the first one only receives the data and the other should send the data.

 |Baud rate||9600 Bd|